 What foods have lactose?

-Lactose is found mainly in milk and dairy products such as cow’s milk, goat’s milk, yogurt, cheese and ice cream.
-It can also be an ingredient in foods and beverages like bread, cereal, lunchmeats, salad dressings and mixes for baked goods.
+Lactose is found mainly in milk and dairy products such as cow’s milk, goat’s milk, yogurt, cheese, kefir and ice cream.
+It can also be an ingredient in foods and beverages like bread, cereal, lunchmeats, salad dressings, chocolate and mixes for baked goods.
 Read labels and look for ingredients such as:

 Foods that contain lactic acid, lactalbumin, lactate and casein do not contain lactose.